Ad Noctum: Circuit(ry is Dark)

 “What’s your name then?”
 Rush asks the soldier.

-“Sorry,” the solider says gently.
+“Sorry,” the soldier says gently.
 “Not sure I want that on the local radar.”

 “Hmm,” Rush says, watching the woman with dark hair circle him like a speculative shark.
 “I take your point.
 Makes it near impossible though, Dulcinea.
 No name?
 No location?
 In space or in time?”

-“Dulcinea?” the soldier repeats, his head cocked, a smile playing around the corners of his mouth.
+“Dulcinea?”
+The soldier angles his head, a smile playing around the corners of his mouth.

-“No limits but the sky,” his doppelgänger says quietly, stealing Rush’s line.
+“No limits but the sky,” his doppelgänger says, stealing Rush’s line.

 “Thou hast seen nothing yet,” Rush hisses, annoyed.